-As a marriage and family therapist I work with couples, individuals, and families with relationship difficulties.
+As a marriage and family therapist I work with couples, individuals, and families with relationship challenges.
 Therapy helps clients recognize and resolve conflicts and improve their relationships.
-Through therapy, you can make thoughtful decisions about rebuilding your relationship or going your separate ways.
 Some couples seek marriage therapy to strengthen their bonds and gain a better understanding of each other.
+Through dissertment therapy, you can make thoughtful decisions about woking on your relationship, keeping things status quo, or going your separate ways.

 Individuals and couples seek counseling for a variety of reasons.
 Often the reasons are to improve communication, resolve ongoing conflict, increase levels of intimacy, resolve sexual desire or dysfunction problems, power struggles, infidelity, addiction, parenting conflict, or blended family concerns.
 You can use couples counseling to address many specific issues, including: